 The Maker has so much more potential than any other machine.
 It cuts thicker projects, makes sewing projects so much easier to do, and it has so many different blades and accessories designed to make crafting even easier.

-I would suggest reading this post about the Cricut Maker and what you should, as well as this post about the Cricut Explore Air versus the Cricut Maker.
+I would suggest reading this post about the Cricut Maker and what you should know, as well as this post about the Cricut Explore Air versus the Cricut Maker.

 I have an Explore Air, Explore Air 2, and Maker.
 I rarely use my Explore Air anymore, but I use both my Explore Air 2 and Maker regularly.